raviraj988/raviraj988.github.io/_pages/about.md

 **Machine Learning Engineer**
 *Tata Consultancy Services* (2019–2023)
-- Led the development of robust NLP pipelines using BERT, RoBERTa, and Longformer for complaint categorization and severity prediction in banking/ finance domain.
+- Built robust and scalable end-to-end ML pipelines for a Bank Member Complaint Distribution System on cloud as-well-as on-prem with components like data ingestion, data validation, feature engineering, model training, prediction, and monitoring.
+- Leveraged advanced NLP tokenizers, such as BytePair Encoding (BPE) and SentencePiece for tokenization, trained and finetuned several transformer-based models like BERT, RoBERTa, and Longformer on tasks such as Complaint Categorization and Prioritization, Named Entity Recognition (NER) for automated information extraction, and Complaint Severity Prediction.
 - Built CI/CD workflows with Jenkins, MLflow, Docker, and Kubernetes to support reproducible ML lifecycle and scalable model deployment across hybrid environments.
 - Designed real-time monitoring and drift detection dashboards using Prometheus and Grafana.